Rahul-R-Pai/Computing-project/README.md

 The user can keep on playing until the first to reach the maximum score wins the game.

-THe user can then choose to either play again or exit the game.
+The user can then choose to either play again or exit the game.

+If the user chooses play again, the exit button will still be visible in case the user wants to exit in the middle of the game.